toastwaffle/asciidoc-linter/old_readme.txt

 == Acknowledgments

-* Part of the docToolchain project (https://doctoolchain.org)
+* This project was developed with the assistance of GPT-4, demonstrating the potential of AI-assisted development
 * Inspired by various linting tools and the need for better AsciiDoc quality control
 * Thanks to the AsciiDoc community for their excellent documentation and tools